Triverla/petshop-api/README.md

 ## Level 4 Challenge (Order Status Notification)
 The package required for this challenge can be found under `packages/order-notification` directory.

+The package is implemented in the **OrderObserver** Class.
+It sends a notification each time the order status is updated.

 You can check the included `README.md` for more info.